Peeping Tom (1960 film): Themes

 Peeping Tom has been praised for its psychological complexity, which incorporates the "self-reflexive camera" as a plot device, as well as the themes of child abuse, sadomasochism, and scopophilic fetishism.
 On the surface, the film is about the Freudian relationships between the protagonist and, respectively, his father, and his victims.
 However, several critics argue that the film is as much about the voyeurism of the audience as they watch the protagonist's actions.
 Roger Ebert, in his 1999 review of the film for his "Great Films" series, states that "the movies make us into voyeurs.
 We sit in the dark, watching other people's lives.
 It is the bargain the cinema strikes with us, although most films are too well-behaved to mention it".

 According to Paul Wells, the film deals with the anxieties of British culture in regarding sexual repression, patriarchal obsession, voyeuristic pleasure and perverse violence.
 The impossible task in the film is the quest to photograph fear itself.

 In the opinion of Peter Keough, the death scenes of the film would provide a field day to Freudian psychoanalysis and deconstructionists.
-Cinema here is equated to sexual aggression and a death wish, the camera to the phallus, photography to violation, and film to ritualized voyeurism.
+Cinema here is equated to sexual aggression and a death wish, the camera to the phallus, photography to violation, and film to ritualised voyeurism.
 The emphasis of the film lies on morbidity, not on eroticism.
 In a memorable sequence, an attractive, semi-nude female character turns to the camera and reveals a disfiguring facial scar.
 This Peeping Tom is aroused not by naked bodies, but naked fear.
 As Mark laments, whatever he photographs is lost to him.
 Mark is a loner whose only companion is his film camera.
 He is also the victim of his father's studies in the phenomenon of fear in children, a human guinea pig subjected to sadistic experiments.
 His love interest Helen has her own fascination with a morbid gaze.
 She is a children's writer whose book concerns a magic camera and what it photographs.